wp-plugins/token2-two-factor-authentication/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds token2 two-factor authentication to WordPress.
+Protect your WordPress site with Token2 two-factor authentication

 == Description ==
 Token2 helps you proctect your WordPress site from hackers using simple two-factor authentication.